The Little Wine Company is a boutique winery comprised of husband-and-wife winemaking team Ian and Suzanne Little.

 Suzanne Little is one half of The Little Wine Company’s winemaking team and also produces wines under her Talga label.
-Previously Senior Winemaker at Rosemount Estate, Suzanne now specialises in alternative varieties, such as Tempranillo, Vermentino and Sangiovese.
+Previously Senior Winemaker at Rosemount Estate, Suzanne is a winemaker with something of a university habit, recently completing a Law degree for reasons unknown.

 Suzanne's career in wine started in 1988 at Katnook Estate in Coonawarra.
 After Katnook, Suzanne diverted to other projects, including travelling overseas, working in the Sydney Futures Exchange, and later serving as a trainee Bonds dealer.
 Her interest in the money markets led Suzanne back to Canberra to complete a degree in Economics at the Australian National University.